kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 categories: Software
 ---
 ## Summary
 In this blog post I argue that it is a good idea to use [Sicmutils](https://github.com/sicmutils/sicmutils) as a JavaScript library.
-The reason is that, for physicists, Sicmutils(JS) along with a Scheme-to-JavaScript compiler is the best way to learn the underlying two books, SICP and SICMechanics.
+The reason is that Sicmutils(JS) along with a parsimonious Scheme-to-JavaScript compiler is by comparison the most direct entry to the underlying [SICMechanics](https://tgvaughan.github.io/sicm/) book.

 Disclaimer: If you do not know what Sicmutils is, it will be hard to understand this text.